motiv-labs/janus/.github/CONTRIBUTING.md

 ## Deployments

-Deployments on the location service follows the current flow:
+Deployments on the Api Gateway follows the current flow:

 - Any feature that is merged into master a CI build will be triggered and deployed to **staging** automatically (If the tests pass)